martinakraus/it-security-training/09_CSP_Nonces.md

 2. Run `npm i` (if you haven't already)
 3. Page/ Template to this task: `list-names-with-count-nonces.ejs`
 4. Start the Server with `npm start`
+5. Open the Web Application in your Web Browser: `http://localhost:3000/nonces`

 ## Task: Use CSP to secure your app against inline scripting